 Date: October 12, 2017, 1:00pm-2:30pm local (Rome) time

 Policies and laws that govern trade and investment can have profound impacts on strategies for promoting food security and nutrition.
 While trade and investment can bring a range of benefits that may help to increase inclusive economic growth and improve livelihoods, secure greater access to food at more stable prices, and open or expand markets for smallholders, these benefits are not automatic.
-Indeed, where trade and investment are poorly governed, increased flows can undermine states’ food security commitments and obligations, enshrined in the Sustainable Development Goals (SDGs), binding international human rights treaties, and other legal and policy instruments.
-Given the profound implications that trade and investment agreements can have for global and national sustainable development priorities, calls for improvement of these legal regimes have increased in recent years.
+Indeed, where trade and investment are poorly governed, increased flows can undermine states’ food security commitments and obligations, enshrined in the Sustainable Development Goals (SDGs) and in binding international human rights treaties.
+Given the profound implications that trade and investment agreements can have on global and national sustainable development priorities, calls for improvement of these legal regimes have increased in recent years.
 As trade and investment agendas and policies are reformed, strong consideration must be given to food security and nutrition objectives to enable meaningful and effective alignment of trade, investment and food security policies and obligations.

-For further information about the 44th CFS Plenary Session, including the full side event timetable (when available), see here.
+For further information about the 44th CFS Plenary Session, including the full side event timetable, see here.